Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

 >NOTE: `mv` command actually do two things at once: copy file to DEST and remove the orginal file.

 ### ***D. Rename a file***
-Command line doesn't have a function for rename!!!
+Command line doesn’t have a dedicated function for renaming!

-But think about this: the logic of **rename** is to move a file with OLD_NAME in to a file with NEW_NAME.
+But think about this: the logic of **renaming** is to move a file with OLD_NAME in to a file with NEW_NAME.
 Do you know how to do it now?

 Try to renmae `worm3` in `/elle2` as `worm2`